-The one big mistake I made when packing for the John Muir Trail is this: I did our food all wrong.
+The one big mistake I made when packing for the John Muir Trail was that I did our food all wrong.

-We started our hike carrying 12 days of food, and all of it didn’t fit inside our bear-proof containers.
+We started our hike carrying 12 days of food.
+But all of it didn’t fit inside our bear-proof containers.
 That meant we had to hike far enough every day to find campsites with bear boxes.

 I am embarrassed to say that when we started our hike our packs must have weighed 65-pounds each.
 That is way too much weight when hiking over mountain passes in high elevation.

-We scheduled two food drops for our hike: one at Muir Trail Ranch after 12 days of hiking, and another five days later at Reds Meadow.
+We scheduled two food drops for our hike along the JMT: one at Muir Trail Ranch after 12 days of hiking, and another five days later at Reds Meadow.

 Pack a Variety of Foods